yuqiii-wang/KnowledgeNotes/fundamental_computer/terminologies.md

 * Concurrency & Parallelism

-`Concurrency` means executing multiple tasks at the same time but not simultaneously.
+`Concurrency` means executing multiple tasks roughly at the same time but NOT simultaneously.
 E.g. two tasks works in overlapping time periods.

 `Parallelism` means performing two or more tasks simultaneously, e.g. performing multiple calculations at the same time.

+`Coroutines` are computer program components that generalize subroutines for non-preemptive multitasking, by allowing execution to be suspended and resumed.
+Most typical are exception handling, event loop and interrupt callback.

 * Serialization